QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 ~~~

 If you want a more recent version, you can check the `qubes-dom0-unstable` repository.
+There is also the `kernel-latest-qubes-vm` package which should provide a more recent (non-LTS) kernel, but has received much less testing.
-As the name suggests, keep in mind that those packages may be less stable than the default ones.
+As the names suggest, keep in mind that those packages may be less stable than the default ones.

 To check available versions in the `qubes-dom0-unstable` repository: